baggepinnen/ControlSystemIdentification.jl/docs/src/ss.md

 See the [example notebooks](
 https://github.com/JuliaControl/ControlExamples.jl/blob/master/identification_statespace.ipynb) for more plots as well as several examples in the example section of this documentation.

+### Arguments
+The algorithm has several options:
+- The optimization is by default started with an initial guess provided by [`subspaceid`](@ref), but this can be overridden by providing an initial guess to [`newpem`](@ref) using the keyword argument [`sys0`](@ref).
+- `focus` determines the focus of the model fit.
+The default is `:prediction` which minimizes the prediction error.
+If this choice produces an unstable model for a stable system, or the simmulation performance is poor, `focus = :simulation` may be a better choice.
+- A regularizer may be provided using the keyword argument `regularizer`.
+- A stable model may be enforced using `stable = true`.
+- The ``D`` matrix may be forced to be zero using `zeroD = true`.
+- A trade-off between prediction and simulation performance can be achieved by optimizing the ``h``-step prediction error.
+The default is ``h=1`` which corresponds to the standard prediction error.
+This can be changed using the keyword argument `h`.
+A large value of `h` will make the optimization problem computationally expensive to solve.

+See the docstring of [`newpem`](@ref) for additional arguments and more details.

 ### Internals
 Internally, [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) is used to optimize the system parameters, using automatic differentiation to calculate gradients (and Hessians where applicable).
 Optim solver options can be controlled by passing keyword arguments to [`newpem`](@ref), and by passing a manually constructed solver object.
 The default solver is [`BFGS()`](http://julianlsolvers.github.io/Optim.jl/stable/#algo/lbfgs/)